 - Biography -

-Ho-Ling Tang is a composer, orchestrator and arranger, currently based in Hong Kong.
+Ho-Ling Tang is a composer, orchestrator, and arranger based in Los Angeles.

-Ho Ling holds a masters degree from the Berklee College of Music in Scoring for Film, Television and Video Games.
+Ho Ling is currently working as a music assistant for the renowned film composer Harry Gregson-Williams.
+She holds a master's degree from the Berklee College of Music in Scoring for Film, Television and Video Games.
 She is also a recipient of the Composers and Authors Society of Hong Kong Music Scholarship 2016, the Berklee General Scholarship and the Macau Postgraduate Scholarship.
 She recently has been selected as one of the ten finalists at the Berlin International Film Scoring Competition (2018).
 She has recently been selected to participate in Sundance Institute's 2019 Music Composer and Sound Design Lab at Skywalker Sound.
 Her orchestral piece "Eternity" has been nominated for the Hollywood Music in Media Awards.